 No person shall provide sustenance, harbourage or comfort to an animal that reasonably appears to be a feral or stray animal so as to cause the animal to become a nuisance to other persons.

 Where an animal that is causing a nuisance reasonably appears to be a feral or stray animal, the owner or occupier of the property from which such animals emanate must take all reasonable steps to abate the nuisance caused by the animal(s).
-Abatement may include but is not limited to:
+Abatement may include, but is not limited to:

-Claiming the animal(s) as a domestic owned pet and keeping it in such a state as to abate any nuisance; or
+claiming the animal(s) as a domestic owned pet and keeping it in such a state as to abate any nuisance; or

-Permanently removing (including disposal of) the animal so it no longer causes a nuisance to others; or
+permanently removing (including disposal of) the animal so it no longer causes a nuisance to others; or

-Agreeing with the Council that the Council will remove the animal and the occupier will pay the Council’s reasonable costs.
+agreeing with the Council that the Council will remove the animal and the occupier will pay the Council’s reasonable costs.

-Note: animal rescue activities in the community are not prohibited unless they are conducted in such a way as to encourage stray or feral animals to cause nuisance.
-Where possible, Council will work proactively with the SPCA and other animal rescue organisations to ensure animal welfare requirements are met and all practicable options are explored when dealing with feral and stray animals.
+Advisory note: Animal rescue activities in the community are not prohibited unless they are conducted in such a way as to encourage stray or feral animals to cause nuisance.
+Where possible, Council will work proactively with the SPCA and other animal rescue organisations, to ensure animal welfare requirements are met and all practicable options are explored when dealing with feral and stray animals.

 Service of notices